-“But if your design has lain buried in a portfolio website, unseen really by anyone but your mum and your auntie, it gets much harder.”
+“But if your design has lain buried in a portfolio website, unseen really by anyone but your mum and your aunty, it gets much harder.”

-A notable example of the difficulties two designs have run into trouble due to their similarity is the fiasco surrounding the Tokyo Olympics logo.
+A notable example of such difficulties is the fiasco surrounding the Tokyo Olympics logo.
 Unveiled in 2015, the design of a stylised, seriffed letter ‘T’ was binned after a plagiarism row when Belgian designer Olivier Debie flagged up its similarity to his logo for Theatre De Liege.

 As with the Formula 1 logo, the internet descended into a witch-hunt as people decided whether or not the two designs were more than just a coincidence.